If you’re looking to fix your Samsung Galaxy tablet screen which is flickering, cracked or unresponsive, you’ve come to the right place.

 - Approach a Samsung Authorized Service Center nearby for fast, quality repairs you can trust and rely on.

 - For a cheap, quick fix, you can get a screen replacement from a third-party local repair store.

 You can check out the Samsung tablet screen replacement cost here.
-It could be something between $275 and $535, depending on your model.
+It could be something between $275 and $535, depending on your model (yeah, it is too expensive).
 Consider yourself lucky if your device is still under warranty or has a Samsung Premium Care service contract.